laravel-workflow/laravel-workflow.github.io/blog/2025-12-03-laravel-workflows-as-mcp-tools-for-ai-clients.md

 - **Progress streaming**: Use SSE to stream workflow progress in real-time
 - **Multi-step agents**: Chain multiple workflows together in a conversation

-The combination of Laravel Workflow's durable execution and MCP's tool protocol creates a foundation for truly capable AI agents that can handle real-world complexity.
+The combination of Workflow's durable execution and MCP's tool protocol creates a foundation for truly capable AI agents that can handle real-world complexity.